Vice President of Programming

 I was born in the Bronx and grew up in New York City and Long Island.
 I lived in Washington, D.C. for 18 years before moving to Portland with my wife in 1991.
 Music has always been a big part of my life.
 I started collecting records a year before I had a record player.
-I have published four detective novels, the first of which won the Shamus Award, and my fifth book came out in September 2012.
+I have published five detective novels, the first of which, Served Cold, won the Shamus Award.
 I brought my movie review program (On The Aisle) to All Classical, in addition to my Author, Author interview program.
 I teach occasionally and have taught courses in jazz history and the Marx Brothers’ movies.

 I am a regular from 7 a.m. to 2 p.m. on Sundays, and I also host Saturday Matinee from 10 to 2 p.m. while the Metropolitan Opera is in hiatus.